Winning Strategies for Lunches with Potential Clients

 Certified Master Business and Life Coaches

-The Science of Lunch with a Prospect
+The Science of Lunch with a Prospective Client

 The key is to realize that a lunch like this is not a meal for you, it is a high-level presentation with goals, steps to be accomplished, objectives and goals to be met.
 If you do it right, you can appear to be relaxed but it will be anything but a relaxed social meal.